 Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 Is there anything from your face you want to take away?
 Ok, I might know the right answer.
 There is something we cannot change easily or at least not very easily – the facial shape.
 Eyes can be changed with contact lenses, lips can be made plumper with lipsticks and cheeks can be colored in the nuance that suits your facial skin shade at most.
 But facial shape is something we need to work hard to modify and improve!
 And as to perfection, there is no doubt that there is an axiom as to which facial shape type perfection is closer than to any other.

-Now we know what we want, but how exactly does a Singaporean girl like me get a V shape face?
+Now we know what we want, but how exactly does a Singaporean girl like me get a V-shaped face?
 There are a few options available on the market in Singapore today.
 They all mostly fall under the category of facelifts.

 So what’s option 2?